Enhancing Democracy with New Democratic Forms

 Publicly Prominent Public Space for Political Action

 So far, I have described political action or educational events that generally will not occur in publicly prominent places.
-But as Occupy and many other social movements have made clear, publicly prominent public space for political action and public claim making is necessary.
-Some other examples where social movements relied on prominent public space for their impact are:
+But as Occupy and many other social movements have made clear, publicly prominent public space for education on public issues, political action, and public claim making is necessary.
+Some other recent examples where social movements relied on prominent public space for their impact are:

 Cairo’s Tahrir Square was the focus of the movement to overthrow Egypt’s Mubarak regime.
 Prague’s Wenceslas Square was the focus of the movement to oust an oppressive regime, which also played an important role in bringing down other totalitarian Communist governments.
 Those protests were inspired in part by events in Beijing’s Tiananmen Square when democracy activists unsuccessfully challenged the power of China’s dictatorship.
 The state capitol in Madison, Wisconsin, where thousands of workers protested the governor’s attacks on collective bargaining rights, is another case of a prominent public space becoming a staging ground for political change or resistance.
 The Boston Common has been a site for protests and public gatherings for nearly three centuries.
 These examples demonstrate the importance to democracy of having prominent Commons—a square, park or plaza that is open to all, for citizens to rally, voice their discontent, show their power, and express a new vision for their country.